holaphil/amazing-maple-e08ae/src/pages/index.md

           Throughout my career I have had the pleasure building teams as an **Entrepreneur** and connecting teams as an **Intrapreneur**.
-In either case, I am well versed on the types of collaboration required to develop, launch and market products that deliver immediate business value.
+In either case, I am well versed on the types of collaboration required to develop, launch, and market products that deliver immediate business value.
       - title: Stand up for the customer
         content: >-
           Sed laoreet magna commodo libero euismod sodales.
 Nunc ac libero